Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Best for: Orangutan jungle trekking

-Time needed: 2 days – 10 days (depending upon the length of your jungle trek)
+Time needed: 2 – 10 days (depending upon the length of your jungle trek)

 Bukit Lawang is the reason many people visit Sumatra.
 The small village is home to the largest Sumatran orangutan sanctuary in Sumatra.

-In Bukit Lawang, you can also go tubing on the river or take part in farm tours, a becak tour, or visit the Bat Cave.
+As I explain in my guide to the best things to do in Bukit Lawang, you can also go tubing on the river or take part in farm tours, a becak tour, or visiting the Bat Cave.

 3. Berastagi